varunvupparige/AVL-Documentation/README.md

 Introduction
   ------
   In this project, we are implementing the Gaussian Process Motion Planner 2 for obstacle avoidance and overtaking.
 Essentially, we are trying to solve a trajectory optimization problem given an objective function that encodes an obstacle-free path given path-bound and motion constraints.
 In order to decrease the complexity of the optimization problem, the constraints are modeled using factor graphs.
-This [presentation](https://docs.google.com/presentation/d/1ZoLBGickJ4J_u8gwf0Yo5HJRKpALoE5dWvXm1L0Vx3w/edit#slide=id.g20465bf9602_0_0) contains details about the architecture and initial python simulation results.
 The initial simulation was done on datasets from the summer of 2019 which mimic the static obstacle avoidance scenarios.

   <img src="./Images/UCSD_GPMP2.gif" align="center" ></a>